Fictoria/Library/Docs/logic.md

 double(square(2))
 ```

-when evaluated produces `8`.
+...when evaluated produces `8`.

 Functions are referred to as predicates when they resolve to a `bool` type.

 ### Searching

-Facts in a program can be searched for in the body a function using an expression.
-Let's assume the following program:
+A function can search for facts in its program using an expression.
+Let's assume the following:

 ```
 dog: animal.